 Afghanistan is just one area of confrontation in our wider struggle against political Islam, a struggle which we must win.

-- Afghanistan is no more important to Al Qaeda than a half dozen other countries.
+Afghanistan is no more important to Al Qaeda than a half dozen other countries.
 But it is strategically useful for AQ in generating propaganda footage of “infidels” fighting Muslims and Muslims fighting back.

-- NATO’s ill-conceived operation in Afghanistan is on the brink of failure.
+NATO’s ill-conceived operation in Afghanistan is on the brink of failure.
 Support for UK and NATO forces is falling: only 45% of polled Afghans support a NATO presence in the south, down from 83% in the previous year.

-- Much of what NATO is doing is aggravation the problem and is making attacks in the UK and other NATO countries more likely, not less.
+Much of what NATO is doing is aggravation the problem and is making attacks in the UK and other NATO countries more likely, not less.

-- It is vital that Afghan territory is not used as a launch pad for future attacks; and that the Islamist minority cannot claim victory.
+It is vital that Afghan territory is not used as a launch pad for future attacks; and that the Islamist minority cannot claim victory.

-- This can be achieved with a much smaller allied force.
+This can be achieved with a much smaller allied force.
 There is always going to be some level of insurgency in Afghanistan.

 We still actually know precious little about Zaranj.
 The Mayor is Savar Khan.
 There are no ISAF forces in the city.
-We are not sure they have ever seen NATO troops.
-There is a gravel airstrip with no real control tower in the north end and it took about 10 minutes of flying around to figure out that it was the municipal airport.
-Zarang is in perpetual drought until the Helmand overflows it’s banks and floods the city each spring.
-The Iranian border crossing is a major bridge and has a fraction of the Torkam traffic.
-The border is marked on the Iranian side by a castle wall complete with guard towers every 200-400 m.
-There is one NGO, Education Concepts International, in town focusing on education and womens programs.
-The UN apparently has one guy who may be withdrawing.
-USAID has no one.
-Farsi is the language of government although most people speak Pashtu and some Balochi.
+We are not sure if they have ever seen NATO troops in this Province.
+There is a gravel airstrip with no control tower in the north end of the city and it took about 10 minutes of flying around to figure out that it was the municipal airport.
+The last 5 minutes of the flight included a brisk interrogation/warning from Iran which is less than a mile from the municipal airport.